 The QS Program is designed to provide short-term, quick turn-around loans to assist with the early stages of project development.
 QS loans have the following specific terms and conditions:

-- Interest is deferred; loan principal and all accrued interest are to be paid off at loan maturity.
+- Interest due semi-annually; loan principal due at loan maturity.

 This program is intended to assist: (1) developers with more complex projects needing acquisition and/or predevelopment funds and which projects need longer timeframes to complete predevelopment activities (such as securing entitlements and other financing commitments, undertaking relocation, etc.) before they can reach construction start; and (2) owners of existing affordable housing developments to address immediate needs, including refinancing to preserve affordability, and rehab while awaiting the necessary time to lapse before they can seek to refinance with tax credits or other funding source.
 The following are terms and conditions specific to this program:

-- Repayment terms are negotiable, but borrower will at the minimum need to make periodic interest-only payments.
+- Repayment terms are negotiable, but borrower will at a minimum need to make periodic interest-only payments.

 (c) Requirements of Both Loan Programs:

 - Project must be located in San Mateo County.

 - Project must be located in a jurisdiction that has an adopted housing element or one that is under review by State HCD.